storytracer/patentsview_link_export/README.md

 See the included `data/sources.yml` for a complete example.

+Note: The script skips the 'minimal' dataset type to avoid duplicate URLs, as these tables are already included in the 'downloads' dataset type.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.